 Another question that intrigues many people is whether non-human animals have morals.
-The question tends to arise because, on a daily basis, particularly in the case of pets, certain behaviors are discovered that seem to suggest a distinction between good and evil that goes beyond instinct.
+The question tends to arise because, on a daily basis, particularly in the case of pets, certain behaviors occur that seem to suggest a distinction between good and evil that goes beyond instinct.

 Two recent and interesting books that address this topic are Can Animals Be Moral? by Mark Rowlands and Wild Justice: The Moral Lives of Animals, by Marc Bekoff and Jessica Pierce.
 Both mention cases such as that of a lion protecting a baby, or chimpanzees that punish those who take food from their peers.

 Reference is also made to rhesus monkeys who refused to give an electric shock to their peers even when they were hungry and would’ve expected to receive food in return for doing so.
 Then, there are dogs who risk their lives to save other canines.
 In fact, although there are no definitive conclusions in this regard, research does seem to suggest that non-human animals do possess a sense of morality.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Kanakogi, Y., Miyazaki, M., Takahashi, H., Yamamoto, H., Kobayashi, T., & Hiraki, K. (2022).
 Third-party punishment by preverbal infants.
 Nature Human Behaviour, 1-9.

 - Reynolds, S. J., & Ceranic, T. L. (2007).
 The effects of moral judgment and moral identity on moral behavior: an empirical examination of the moral individual.
 Journal of applied psychology, 92(6), 1610.